 - 4 Corn Tortillas, chopped

-- Add the onion and bacon to an Instant Pot, pressure cooker, or soup pot at room temperature.
-Turn the sauté function on or use a medium-high heat to cook until slightly brown, about 12-15 minutes.
-The bacon shouldn't be crispy.
+- Add the diced bacon to an Instant Pot, pressure cooker, or soup pot at room temperature.
+Turn the sauté function on or use a medium-high heat to cook until crispy, about 6-8 minutes.
+Transfer the bacon to a plate or bowl lined with a paper towel and set aside.

-- Add the ground chicken and break apart to fully cook.
-Be sure to use any juices from the chicken to deglaze the pot as it cooks.
+- Add the ground chicken to the softened onion and break apart to fully cook.

 - Once the chicken is cooked, add the remaining ingredients and stir everything together.

 - Seal and pressure cook for 20 minutes with quick release pressure.
-Or bring to a boil before reducing to a simmer for about 30 minutes on the stovetop until the soup thickens.
+Or bring to a boil before reducing to a simmer for about an hour on the stovetop until the soup thickens and the tortillas completely dissolve after stirring.

 - Salt and pepper to taste.
 Top with cilantro, avocado, jalapeño, and sour cream or fat free Greek yogurt.
 Serve with tortilla chips, if desired.